-Name: Student ID n umber: Catalog year: Advisor: Concentration (French or Spanish): Area of Empl nasis: (Indicate eith Linguistics) er Literary and Cultural Studies or Theoretical and Applied Requiremer nts (all courses must be for graduate credit): 33 semester credits, including the following: at least 18 semester credits at the 400-level at least 18 semester credits in the major language at least 9 semester credits in the Area of Emphasis at least 9 semester credits in Core Courses Pass comprehensive exams or receive sufficient signatures for a 'Pass' of a Master's thesis At least a 3.0 GPA Degree Aud it Degree Audit (last semester) Graduation study.)
-(This portion to be filled out at the beginning of the last semester of Degree Audit submitted by deadline?
+Name: Student ID 1 number:Catalog year: Advisor: Area of Emp hasis: (Indicate eit Linguistics) her Literary and Cultural Studies or Theoretical and Applied Requireme nts (all courses must be for graduate credit): Minimum of 33 total credit hours of coursework at least 12 credit hours of core courses at least 18 credit hours in the major language at least 9 credit hours in the Area of Emphasis Exit option (comprehensive exam, thesis, or additional coursework) At least a 3.0 GPA Degree Au lit Degree Audit (last semester) Graduation semester of n (This portion to be filled out at the beginning of the last study.)
+Degree Audit submitted by deadline?
 Signed up for Comprehensive Examination by deadline?
 Application made and fee paid for graduation by deadline?

 Completed and passed Comprehensive exams or received sufficient signatures for a 'Pass' of a Master's thesis?

-Department of Languages, Literatures, and Cultures M.A.
+M.A.
 PLAN OF STUDY WORKSHEET / ADVISEMENT SHEET